 Artificial grass infill is important to getting the most out of your new synthetic lawn.
 The idea of using infill for artificial turf has been standard practice for decades since rubber crumbs and eventually sand, was used for sports fields.
 In recent years there has been a debate about whether to use no infill, basic silica sand or an acrylic based anti-microbial material.

-We're going to go over everything you need to know about artificial grass infill including the best kinds, benefits and how to install it properly.
+We're going to go over everything you need to know about artificial grass infill including the best kinds, benefits and how to install it properly with an artificial grass power brush.
 After reading this page you should have a really good understanding about infill and why it's so important to keep your lawn looking great and staying that way for many years.

 Artificial grass infill is a layer of sand, synthetic materials designed to create a beneficial layer that rests on the turf backing at the base of the synthetic grass blades.
 Sports fields have been using recycled rubber crumbs for decades for performance and shock absorption.
 The infill used in artificial grass has numerous benefits as well that we'll discuss below.

 Yes, artificial grass should have infill whether its kiln-dried silica sand, an acrylic based infill designed to eliminate pet odours, or a combination of both.
 All the benefits like extending the life of the turf and giving the grass a fuller look far outweigh the only negative which is the increased cost.
 With an average cost of under a dollar per square foot for artificial grass infill it's well worth it.